McClatchy DC and Miami Herald win Pulitzer Prize for Panama Papers

 Fueled by social and political upheavals during the early 1970s, Morin began publishing political cartoons for The Daily Orange at Syracuse University where he was a student.
 He joined the Miami Herald in 1978 and his work is syndicated internationally by MorinToons Syndicate.

-Since the Panama Papers broke in early April 2016, the ICIJ has published more than 4,700 news stories based on the leaks that include 40 years of records, including emails, financial spreadsheets, passport information and corporate records.
+Since the Panama Papers broke early last April, the ICIJ has published more than 4,700 news stories based on the leaks that include 40 years of records, including emails, financial spreadsheets, passport information and corporate records.

 Connections of world leaders to the shell game led to protests on every continent except Antarctica.
 Iceland’s prime minister resigned, as did Spain’s minister for industry, energy and tourism and Armenia’s major general for justice.